rust-lang/book/second-edition/nostarch/chapter12.md

 First, let’s observe how all content printed by `minigrep` is currently being written to standard out, including error messages that we want to write to standard error instead.
 We’ll do that by redirecting the standard output stream to a file while we also intentionally cause an error.
-We won't redirect the standard error stream, so any content sent to standard error will continue to display on the screen.
+We won’t redirect the standard error stream, so any content sent to standard error will continue to display on the screen.
 Command line programs are expected to send error messages to the standard error stream so that we can still see error messages on the screen even if we choose to redirect the standard output stream to a file.
-Our program is not currently well-behaved; we're about to see that it saves the error message output to the file instead!
+Our program is not currently well-behaved; we’re about to see that it saves the error message output to the file instead!

 The way to demonstrate this behavior is by running the program with `>` and the filename, *output.txt*, that we want to redirect the standard output stream to.
-We're not going to pass any arguments, which should cause an error:
+We’re not going to pass any arguments, which should cause an error:

 ```
 $ cargo run > output.txt